Last updated on August 8th, 2022 at 04:36 pm

 - Average Click Through Rate (CTR) – the number of clicks divided by the number of impressions.

 - Average position – this refers to where you’re ranked in the search results for specific keywords.
-The table below the graph, it will show you what position you rank in for each individual keyword.
+The table below the graph will show you what position you rank in for each individual keyword.

 If you click on the Queries tab, you can see how many times people saw your result for specific keywords in search and how often they clicked those results, as well as your overall click-through rate.